anaclumos/extracranial/Research/pages/Porting a Chrome Extension to Firefox Add-on.md

 3. Visit [Firefox Submit a New Add-on](https://addons.mozilla.org/developers/addon/submit/) page.
 4. Follow the guidelines on the screen.

 One little tip: make sure you don't include any unnecessary files `.DS_Store` or anything like that.
-Using macOS's default Finder compressor will sometimes have these files.
+Using [[macOS]]'s default Finder compressor will sometimes have these files.
 I recommend using [Keka](https://www.keka.io/).

 ## Update